bernskioldmedia/Ilmenite-Cookie-Consent/readme.txt

 There are many WordPress plugins out there which does a lot of fancy things with the cookie consent.
 We didn't find one we really liked that was really lightweight and developer friendly and so we created our own.

-It isn't meant for the masses who want tons of configurable options in the admin (although it will work fine out of the box).
+It isn't meant for the masses who want tons of configurable options in the admin (although it will work and look fine out of the box).
+Many use this plugin with the default styling because it is so light-weight and good-looking.

 For the developer who wants the functionality and being able to convenietly override the styles in the theme without bloat—here's a plugin for you.
+You have filters and actions available to you at every step of the process.

 See the installation section for more information on how to install.
 The FAQ section has important information on how to customize the plugin.